Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 Echo Auto – Alexa In Your Car

 This unique product allows you to add Alexa functionality to your car.
-Deriving its power from a USB port or a 12V charging socket, this compact device has an array of 8 microphones designed to pick up your voice commands in spite of loud music and road noise.
-Moreover, it connects to your speakers via your smartphone’s BlueTooth.
+Deriving its power from a USB port or a 12V charging socket, this compact device has an array of multiple microphones designed to pick up your voice commands in spite of loud music and road noise.

 Alexa skills are what allow you to further customize your experience of using Alexa by adding extra features and functionality.
 Every time you “enable” a new skill, you’re essentially “teaching” Alexa a new ability.
 Different skills also allow third-party devices and software to interface with your Alexa voice assistant.